 Many entrepreneurs are self-taught in order to realize their entrepreneurial dreams.
 What’s more, thanks to free online resources, from training courses to videos on streaming platforms, it’s possible to learn the basics of ecommerce without having to go to school or to learn today’s marketing techniques without having to go to university.

-However, for those wishing to follow a specific curriculum, there are business school courses available directly after the baccalaureate, to give you first-hand experience of the realities of entrepreneurship and management.
+However, for those wishing to follow a specific curriculum, there are business school courses available directly after high school, to give you first-hand experience of the realities of entrepreneurship and management.

 Schools and courses